Dogecoin: NASCAR

 On May 16, 2014, Wise won a spot at the Sprint All-Star Race through an online fan vote beating Danica Patrick, largely due to the efforts of the Dogecoin Reddit community.
 He finished the race in fifteenth, the last car running.
 Eutechnyx, the developer of the NASCAR '14 video game, added the Dogecoin car as a drivable car in a DLC pack.

 In 2021, Dogecoin co-sponsored the No. 99 NASCAR Xfinity Series car of B. J. McLeod Motorsports in the Alsco Uniforms 300 at Las Vegas.
 The car was driven by Stefan Parsons, whose father Phil Parsons ran Phil Parsons Racing that fielded Wise's No. 98, with additional backing from Springrates.

+Sports ownership

+In Summer 2025, it was announced that House of Doge, an investment arm of Dogecoin, had become the largest equity holder in Italian soccer team US Triestina Calcio 1918.
+Shortly after, it became the second largest investor in Swiss ice hockey team HC Sierre.

+In Spring 2026, House of Doge became the main investor in Milano Hockey Club, an expansion ICE Hockey League team with plans to begin operations in the 2026–27 season.

 Criticism

 Dogecoin's origin as a "joke", which makes it the first meme coin, has made it difficult to be taken seriously by mainstream media and financial experts.
 The cryptocurrency has had a long and problematic history of scams.
 Similar to many other cryptocurrencies, Dogecoin has been described by some commentators as a form of Ponzi scheme.
 Critics allege that Dogecoin investors who purchased Dogecoins early on, have a large financial incentive to draw others into purchasing more Dogecoins in order to drive the price up, therefore benefitting the early investors financially at the direct expense of later purchasers.
 This is primarily because Dogecoin does not have a supply cap like other cryptocurrencies such as Bitcoin, which has a capped supply of 21 million coins.